jblossomweb/isomorphic-tweets/README.md

 # isomorphic-tweets
 Self-learn React.
-Use it to build an isomorphic Javascript application involving websockets
+Use it to build an isomorphic Javascript application involving websockets.

 ## Credit:
 Manually forked from: